marcello505/publicnotes/PROGRAMS.md

 =========

 [Fish](https://fishshell.com/) - Bash replacement with auto-suggestions
 and other helpfull features.
-Don't replace bash with it just add
+Don't replace bash with it just have fish auto launch whenever you open your terminal emulator.
+Having fish in your bashrc file can also work but it can have issues.\
-\"fish\" at the beginning of your .bashrc file.\
 [Pywal](https://github.com/dylanaraps/pywal) - Amazing program that
 changes the colourscheme of your computer based on the background.
 With a bit of work you can make it change the colours of almost every program